graphql/graphql-spec/spec/Section 5 -- Validation.md

 Fragment arguments can shadow operation variables: fragments that use an argument are not using the operation-defined variable of the same name.

-Likewise, it would be invalid if the variable was shadowed by a fragment
+As such, it would be invalid if the operation defined a variable and variables of that name were used exclusively inside fragments that define a variable with the same name:
-argument:

 ```graphql counter-example
 query variableNotUsedWithinFragment($atOtherHomes: Boolean) {